Summer Experience Funding Sources

 Funding is provided to Yale School of the Environment students with a focus in engaging new communities in conservation; expanding the conservation toolkit; and ensuring the permanence of conservation gains.
 Preferred locations in U.S. land conservation organizations.

-The average award is $9,000, and up to 7 students may be awarded.
+The average award is $9,000, and there are 10 students who are recipients of the award (5 institutional arrangements and 5 independent arrangements).
 The award process is managed by the Office of Career and Professional Development.
-Please download the Berkley Scholars Internship Award Application to learn more.

 How to apply: This application is NOT posted in the Student Grant Database.
 Please send the completed application to sulaiman.jenkins@yale.edu.